willramsay/shakespeare/daily_schedule-term_4.md

 Friday, Feb.
 3 &mdash; *Twelfth Night*

+* *Twelfth Night* was not a hit with the class.
+Much of our session was spent in puzzlement over what Shakespeare was up to: it is "unbalanced," there's a "lack of character development," it is full of "idle humor" and in the play "nothing happens."
+Malvolio, it was thought, was the only sympathetic character, and he was hard done by.
+There were a few attempts to save the play.
+It was suggested that the play was a study of humor and revelry; another student suggested that the play was an experiment in stage-craft (in which dialogue becomes more important than plot); another proposed the idea that the play is a good one if it is seen as the romance of Sir Toby and Maria.
+After this session, students read a little anthology of criticism on character and drama, available [here](./florilegium).

 ## Week 5

 Preparation for Tuesday, Feb.
 7
-* Read *The Taming of the Shrew* and Palfrey on puns &mdash; outline the play, identify and explain the significance of a key passage, identify and explicate 2 puns from the play,
+* Read *The Taming of the Shrew* and Palfrey on puns &mdash; outline the play, identify and explain the significance of a key passage, identify and explicate 2 puns from the play.

 Tuesday, Feb.
 7 &mdash; *The Taming of the Shrew*

+* *The Taming of the Shrew* prompted a lively discussion on the nature of comedy and drama.
+Was Kate's "taming" and her final speech required by the comic form?
+Should she be thought of as a person, a mere character, or a device in a play?
+Is the end comically justified by her "particular instransigence"?
+Or, is the play somehow a feminist one, which illustrates, by contrast with Kate's sudden taming, the lifelong taming to which all women are subject?
+What, if any, is the "ethical content" of the play?
+Is Kate's final speech, and the progress of the play as a whole, a commentary on social mores, a ethical injunction, a play with socially-available tropes?
+There was also debate regarding the purpose and function of the induction: an irrelevancy or a distancing device?

 Preparation for Friday, Feb.
 10
-* Read *Much Ado About Nothing* and McDonald on 'double talk' &mdash; outline the play, identify and explain the significance of a key passage, identify and explicate 2 puns from the play,
+* Read *Much Ado About Nothing* and McDonald on 'double talk' &mdash; outline the play, identify and explain the significance of a key passage, identify and explicate 2 puns from the play.

 Friday, Feb.
 10 &mdash; *Much Ado About Nothing*

+* Conversation centered around the tone of the play, a "dark comedy" it was called.
+The play, it seemed, could end tragically.
+And even with an awareness of the potentially happy end, Claudio's slanderous outburst at the wedding, Hero's (feigned) death, the funeral and "sincere" epitaph for Hero, the falling out between Claudio and Benedick, and, behind it all, the malicious, envious, and pathetic Don John, all gave the comedy weight which was deemed missing from *A Midsummer Night's Dream* and *Twelfth Night.* The importance of mishearing, disguise, and the "fake climax" of Don Pedro's supposed wooing of Hero (in his own name) were also touched on.
+After much discussion of the Hero and Claudio plot, attention turned to Benedick and Beatrice.
+Despite some attention to the "density" of their comic wordplay, the focus was on the nature of their relationship: are they already in love, is their relationship a good one?
+Near the end of class, a student pointed out that, curiously, after the session on *Taming of the Shrew,* little attention was paid to the demands of genre, or the possible dramatic functions, their relationship could serve.

 ## Week 6
 Preparation for Tuesday, Feb.
 14